thoughtcroft/ding/README.md

     cd ding
     rake

+You will of course require access to the Zunos Bitbucket account but then that's what you want ding for anyway, right?
+So, sorted.

 ## Updates

-There is a rake task for that too!
+From time to time, the software may change and you will want to update ding.
+Well, there is a rake task for that too!

     cd <my_stuff>/ding
     rake update

+Note that if you have uncommitted changes (you are a dev I hope) then the update will halt and warn you of it.

 ## Configuration